 In undertaking Project ONE, we will be building and installing similar infrastructure that you would find in any small town or village, including roads and pavements, utilities (water, gas and electricity, drains and sewers), offices and workshops.
 In addition there will be one manufacturing unit, tankage and a significant amount of associated infrastructure.
 Everything will be connected ingeniously – with all processes as integrated as much as possible for maximum energy-efficiency.

 But you don’t build such a site overnight.
 We’re estimating about 4 – 5 years.
 A large number of colleagues are working on it.

 - Converts the odourless and colourless ethane gas into ethylene.

 - Hydrogen, a by-product of the cracking process, is used as a zero CO2 fuel for the furnaces.

 - Environmental footprint: less than half of a conventional (naphtha) cracker of a similar size.

 - Designed, built and transported by ship to the site in modules.
 These modules can weigh up to 6000 tons and be as large as 50 metres long, 40 metres wide, and 60 metres high.

 In order to support our installations, we will build:

-- Pumps and pipes to transport ethylene and propylene.
+- Pumps and pipes to transport ethylene.

 - Storage tanks with double encasing.
 Outer tank made of reinforced concrete